 - To refine your search results, use the filters on the sidebar menu.

 7. Choose a theme based on your catalogue size

 You can also use the filters in the Shopify theme store to review themes according to the number of products they support.
 This is important.

 For example, suppose you have a small collection of handmade products.
 In that case, you won’t need a theme that displays several categories on the home page or advanced search (navigation) options that you would need if you are selling hundreds of items of clothing.

-With an extensive catalog, you’ll need a theme that helps you display your whole collection and makes it accessible for browsers.
-There are themes like Supply (free, from Shopify) or Avenue ($180, from Shopify) that work really well for large catalogs.
+With an extensive catalog, you'll need a theme that helps you display your whole collection and makes it accessible for browsers.
+There are themes like Sense (free, from Shopify) or Impact ($350, from Shopify) that work really well for large catalogs.

 By contrast, If you’re selling 10 products or less, you might be better off sticking to a more focused theme with more options for developing your homepage.

-Designs like Debut (free, default theme from Shopify) provide blocks for product recommendations, promotional banners, and testimonials.
+Designs like Dawn (free, default theme from Shopify) provide blocks for product recommendations, promotional banners, and testimonials.